twhl-community/halflife-updated/FULL_UPDATED_CHANGELOG.md

 * Added `-flifetime-dse=1` flag to Linux Makefile to disable compiler optimization that removed entity memory zero-initialization, resulting in the game crashing when any entity touches the world [#187](https://github.com/SamVanheer/halflife-updated/issues/187) (Thanks FreeSlave)
 * Set maximum edicts to 2048 in liblist.gam [#181](https://github.com/SamVanheer/halflife-updated/issues/181)
 * Made the Linux version link statically to the C++ runtime to help avoid problems when running mods on older systems (Thanks a1ba and FreeSlave)
+* Copy delta.lst when building client or server to ensure mods have correct delta.lst file (Thanks P38TaKjYzY)

 ## Git repository changes